markusoliverannuk/pd-challenge/README.md

 When you now send a request, you will wait for a moment and then be presented with both "old gists" and "new gists" from the user. "new gists" are gists from that user that you haven't fetched before. "old gists" are gists that you have already seen through my application from the certain user.<br>
 PS: You can view all the users you're already tracking by either clicking the button "View tracked users" in the GUI or by sending a GET request to localhost:8050/trackedusers.

+If you have any questions regarding this project, then I'm always available via e-mail (<b>annukmarkusoliver@gmail.com</b>) or on LinkedIn.